sethmlarson/sethmlarson.dev/app/markdown/2025-06-16/un-open-source-week-2025-security-for-the-long-haul.md

   Gather and celebrate the good and bad.
 * Listen to yourself when processes don't match your energy level.
 Avoid burnout.
   If something is not working: fix it to maintain your energy long-term.
-* xz-utils: who do you trust?
+* xz-utils backdoor: who do you trust?
 Volunteers can't be expected to filter out patient, highly-resourced attackers.

 ```